dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

 }
 ```

-These CSS rules take advantage of [the Grid layout system](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) to show two colums of exams on large devices and a single column on smaller ones (`max-width: 720px`).
+These CSS rules take advantage of [the Grid layout system](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) to show two columns of exams on large devices and a single column on smaller ones (`max-width: 720px`).
 It also defines that the button to add new exams will stay fixed on the screen on the bottom right corner.

 After refactoring the `ExamsComponent`, you will need to make a small change to the `AppComponent` to set a maximum width to your views and to make them appear in the middle of the screen on large devices.
 So, open the `app.component.ts` file and encapsulate the `<router-outlet></router-outlet>` element inside a new `div`: